 The northern necropolis of Hierapolis is one of Anatolia’s most extensive ancient cemeteries, covering both sides of the road leading from Hierapolis to Tripolis, Philadelphia, and Sardis, for approximately 2km from the city gate.
 Most of the burials in its area date from the 2nd century B.C. to the 3rd century A.D., with more than 1,200 tombs identified.
 Deceased residents of Hierapolis and patients who unsuccessfully came for healing were buried.
 They include burial mounds from the Hellenistic period (with a narrow corridor leading to a burial chamber) covered with earth, family tombs resembling houses or small temples, sarcophagi decorated with reliefs and epitaphs and simple graves for poor citizens and slaves.

 On the opposing side of Hierapolis, next to the road leading to Laodicea, is the southern necropolis, smaller and far less intact due to earthquake damage.
-The burial traces found in its area are in most cases in the form of simple, rectangular earth graves.
+The burial traces found in its area are, in most cases, simple, rectangular earth graves.

 Church of Saint Philip’s Sepulchre